ng-Classic/ng-classic/aio/content/guide/example-apps-list.md

 <live-example name="router-tutorial"></live-example>

 Demonstrates Angular's fundamental routing techniques.
-For more information, see [Using Angular Classicroutes in a single-page application](guide/router-tutorial).
+For more information, see [Using Angular Classic routes in a single-page application](guide/router-tutorial).

 ## Documentation